Florida Trip Permit

-Florida Temporary Fuel Use Permits – Vehicles that do not have an IFTA license must secure an IFTA decal or secure a temporary fuel use permit before operating over Florida highways or the highways of an IFTA member jurisdiction.
+Vehicles with no IFTA license must secure an IFTA decal or secure a Temporary Fuel Permit before operating on Florida highways or on any IFTA member jurisdiction highways.

 To get a Florida Temporary Fuel Permit, see the Florida IFTA manual.